Windesheim-HBO-ICT/ContentCompiler-Runner/README.md

 ## Report structure
 The script produces two md reports.
 - `taxco_report.md`: Is used to see which taxco's are used
-- `content_report.md` Is used to see detaild info on specific files.
+- `content_report.md` Is used to see detaild info on specific helpers.

 ### `taxco_report.md`
 The taxco report has the following structure in the code.